theochem/chemtools/doc/sci_doc_localtool.rst

 areas of the molecule that are best able to accept/donate electrons.
 The derivative of the chemical hardness with respect to external potential at constant :math:`N` is the **dual descriptor**, :math:`\Delta f(\mathbf{r})`.
-The dual descriptor is positive in electrophilic regions negative in nucleophilic regions.
-It is especially useful for reactions where electrons are simultaneously accepted/donated electrons (like concerted pericyclic reactions) or for describing ambiphilic reagents.
+The dual descriptor is positive in electrophilic regions, negative in nucleophilic regions.
+It is especially useful for reactions where electrons are simultaneously accepted/donated (like concerted pericyclic reactions) or for describing ambiphilic reagents.
 Higher-order local reactivity descriptors—corresponding to the derivatives of hyper-hardnesses with respect to the external potential—are called **hyper-Fukui functions** or :math:`\mathbf{n^{\text{th}}}` **-order Fukui function** :math:`f^{(n)}(\mathbf{r})`.